strong-code/server-playbook/README.md

 # DNS

-DNS records are managed under iwantmyname.com
+DNS records are managed under iwantmyname.com with cloud firewall rules on DO